billabear/billabear/readme.md

 ## Features

+More features than you can shake a stick at, including:

 * Tax System (Thresholds, Multiple Tax Types, Country Tax Rules, State Tax Rules)
 * Workflow system
 * Plan Management